komoot/yamlcf/README.md

 What is the difference to high-level abstractions e.g. terraform? yamlcf does not extend CloudFormation or introduce a custom DSL, it is just a tool for easier usage.
-You can simply rely on the given cloudformation documentation of AWS (and the AWS support).
+You can simply rely on the given CloudFormation documentation of AWS (and the AWS support).

-No tool dependency: Just convert your yaml back to json and use the AWS cloud-formation tools.
+No tool dependency: Just convert your yaml back to json and use the AWS CloudFormation tools.

 ## Usage